-Provide information to businesses and citizens about ways to reduce disposal of food residuals.
+Do you provide information to businesses and citizens about strategies for reducing the disposal of food residuals?
+Yes

 City and County solid waste offices strongly advocate best practices by businesses and residents.
 The City and County support backyard composting.
 Several truckload sales for backyard composters and rain barrels have been held over the years.
 The City and County personnel will continue to offer composting bin sales in cooperation with the Water Quality Forum, and Keep Knoxville Beautiful where feasible.